 In most cases, the Spider-Man: Miles Morales game causes the mentioned issue only if players put on their PS5 console in sleep mode.
 We have already seen this type of error previously and the only thing you’ll need is to don’t put your PS5 in sleep mode while playing the game or in the lobby.
 Therefore, a particular error may not occur.
 However, there are a few other things we’ve mentioned below that you should consider.

 Fix PS5 Error Code CE-109801-9 | Corrupted Database

-Apart from the sleep mode issue, there are some other reasons or issues can cause the corrupted database related problem on the PS5 console.
-Whenever players trying to transfer data between the PS4 console to PS5 and if in case, the PS5 cable is unplugged then users can also receive the same error code.
+Apart from the sleep mode issue, there are some other reasons or issues that can cause the corrupted database-related problem on the PS5 console.
+Whenever players try to transfer data between the PS4 console to PS5 and if in case, the PS5 cable is unplugged then users can also receive the same error code.